hansjovis/lynx/README.md

 On the client, the component is brought to life by retrieving the data from the `head` and injecting it into the React component.

-The HTML is also annotated with RDFa-tags, so web crawlers can extract the linked data from the HTML as well.

 ----

 The main advantages of this approach are these: